n5ro/aframe-physics-system/README.md

 | workerDebug                     | false   | If true, the worker codepaths are used on the main thread.
 This is slow, because physics snapshots are needlessly serialized, but helpful for debugging. |

 More advanced configuration, including specifying different collision behaviors for different objects, is available through the CANNON.js JavaScript API.

-> NOTE: It is possible to run physics on a Web Worker using the `physics="driver: worker"` option.
-> Using a worker is helpful for maintaining a smooth framerate, because physics simulation does
-> not block the main thread.
-However, scenes needing highly-responsive interaction (for example,
-> tossing and catching objects) may prefer to run physics locally, where feedback from the physics
-> system will be immediate.

 Resources: